 If you have a small urban-sized lawn and fancy the idea of going cordless, you might not find a better little performer than this new keenly-priced model from Teutonic pressure-washer manufacturer Kärcher.
 Its small 33cm cutting deck and 35-litre grass catcher is just the right combination for quick wizzes round the sward and, because it’s so light, it’s really easy to manoeuvre and carry.

 Some small budget mowers aren’t very well made and sport spindly handlebars that wobble and aren’t very comfortable.
 By contrast, this one comes with a very decent handlebar assembly that is both easy to fold and comfortable in the hand.

 The construction of its 18v battery is another great facet because its corners are coated in rubber to prevent it from being damaged if dropped from a low height.
+Rather brilliantly, it also features an LCD screen with a battery-remaining readout in percentages.
 You should feasibly eke 25 minutes of running time out of it.